R31Z/JS-questions-and-answers/Questions and Answers.md

 ‘This’ keyword refers to the object from where it was called.
 ## 41. How many types of functions JavaScript supports?
 A function in JavaScript can be either named or anonymous.
+## 42. Which built-in method returns the character at the specified index?